-Each employee shall accrue vacation leave during his/her probationary period, but shall not be allowed to use vacation leave until he/she has been employed continuously for twelve (12) months.
+Each employee shall accrue vacation leave during his/her probationary period, but shall not be allowed to use vacation leave until he/she has been employed continuously for twelve (12) months, unless otherwise agreed to by the employee's supervisor.
 Vacation shall be taken at a time as approved by the employee's supervisor.
 Request for the use of vacation leave may only be denied based on operating demands.

-- 23.3.
+23.3.
 Once per calendar year employees may cash out up to two (2) weeks of vacation accrual at their then rate of pay.
 If the City proposes the suspension of the vacation buybacks for any portion of the duration of this contract, the City and the Union will meet and confer.
-Employees can either cash out two (2) weeks at once of one (1) week two times per year. - 23.4.
-Employees may accrue a maximum of 240 hours of vacation.
-Once the maximum accrual amount is reached employees will not accrue additional vacation time.
-Within 60 days of reaching maximum accrual, employees must schedule leave.
-If the employee does not schedule leave, the City may require the employee to take leave.
+Employees can either cash out two (2) weeks at once or one (1) week twice per year.